LOCATION

 Turbine Hall

-Fifty years ago this 6,000-square-metre hall was powered by huge turbines, for our end-of-summer event, itt will host installations and a huge light painting by the legendary 404.zero.
+Fifty years ago this 6,000-square-metre hall was powered by huge turbines.

 Heating Room